 The prefix iso- means “same as” and thus proclaims the importance of the games by declaring them equal to those of the Greeks.
 Indeed, archaeologists have actually found the inscription, "We are the Roman Augustan games equal to the [games] in Olympia."
 The inscription was one of 400 pieces of Greek-inscribed marble recovered from in front of the temple of Augustus.

-held every four years and featured equestrian, athletic,
+were held every four years and featured equestrian,

-horseback races, and races of chariots drawn by teams of
+included horseback races, and races of chariots drawn by

-two and four horses.
-The athletic contests included
+teams of two and four horses.
+The athletic contests

-to ask!), and acrobatics.
-The athletes, who came from
+(I’m afraid to ask!), and acrobatics.
+The athletes, who

 in their age groups.
 Women also took part in the